Design and Evaluate Recomposited OR-AND-XOR-PUF: Introduction

+\mypara{OAX-PUF} Leveraging MAX and MIN (equal to AND and OR) bitwise operations is likely a promising lightweight recomposition approach~\cite{ruhrmair2010modeling,ruhrmair2013puf,gao2020physical}, because one bitwise operation-based PUF recomposition might be vulnerable to one specific type of modeling attack and combining them can have an improved overall modeling resilience.
+To date, there is no concrete design and evaluation of PUF recomposition taking the AND and OR into consideration.

+While the AND and OR bitwise operations are \textit{simple and lightweight} in recompositing strong PUFs, their \textit{advantages} and \textit{limitations} are still unclear to the PUF community.
+In this work, we propose \underline{O}R-\underline{A}ND-\underline{X}OR\underline{-PUF} (OAX-PUF)---($x,y,z$)-OAX-PUF by incorporating three basic logic operations, where $x,y,z$ are the number of PUF instances for OR, AND, and XOR bitwise operations, respectively.
+To comprehensively evaluate the ($x,y,z$)-OAX-PUF built upon the operations, we aim to answer the following two research questions (RQs):

+\begin{mdframed}[backgroundcolor=black!10,rightline=false,leftline=false,topline=false,bottomline=false,roundcorner=2mm] \textbf{RQ1:} What are the reliability and uniformity of the ($x,y,z$)-OAX-PUF? \end{mdframed} \begin{mdframed}[backgroundcolor=black!10,rightline=false,leftline=false,topline=false,bottomline=false,roundcorner=2mm] \textbf{RQ2:} What is the modeling resilience of the ($x,y,z$)-OAX-PUF? \end{mdframed} To answer \textbf{RQ1}, we formulate the reliability and uniformity of the ($x,y,z$)-OAX-PUF and the formulations are \textit{independent} of the underlying PUF instances that are used.
+To answer \textbf{RQ2}, we take the \textit{APUF as an underlying PUF} to build up the ($x,y,z$)-OAX-APUF considering that the APUF is a mainstream basic PUF to construct recomposited PUFs.
+We then comprehensively examine the ($x,y,z$)-OAX-APUF resilience against four powerful modeling attacks, including logistic regression (LR), reliability assisted CMA-ES, MLP, and the most recent hybrid LR-reliability.
+Considering that XOR-APUF is the most studied APUF variant, we compare it with the proposed OAX-APUF in modeling resilience.

-The key contributions are summarized as follows. \begin{itemize}[noitemsep, topsep=2pt, partopsep=0pt,leftmargin=0.4cm] \item To the best of our knowledge, we are the first to explicitly explore the applicability of using all three basic logic operations to add non-linearity into re-composited APUFs, which significantly increases the resilience to mainstream modeling attacks.
-In contrast, prior works focus on the bitwise logic operation of XOR.
+\mypara{Our Contributions} The primary contributions and results of this work are summarized as follows. \begin{itemize}[noitemsep, topsep=2pt, partopsep=0pt,leftmargin=0.4cm] \item To our knowledge, we are the first to explore the applicability of using all three basic logic operations to add nonlinearity into recomposited PUFs, where prior works focused on the bitwise logic operation of XOR.

-\item We formulate critical performance metrics for OAX-APUF, i.e., reliability and uniformity, and perform an extensive evaluation of OAX-APUF to validate the efficacy of the formulations.
-Such formulations will facilitates further improvements on OAX-APUF as well as its variants.
+\item We formulate critical performance metrics for the OAX-PUF (i.e., reliability and uniformity) and perform an extensive evaluation of the OAX-PUF to validate the efficacy of the formulations.
+These formulations are \textit{independent} of underlying PUFs and thus allow further improvements on the OAX-PUF and its variants. \textbf{RQ1}.

-\item We compare ($x,y,z$)-OAX-APUF with $l$-XOR-APUF by using the formulated metrics, results of which show that both have a similar uniformity and OAX-APUF displays a much higher reliability when both of them use the same number of underlying APUFs (i.e., $x+y+z=l$).
+\item We quantitatively evaluate the ($x,y,z$)-OAX-PUF and compare it with the $l$-XOR-PUF in terms of the formulated metrics, the results of which show that both have uniformity near an ideal value of 50\%.
+The OAX-PUF also exhibits enhanced reliability when both use the same number of underlying PUFs (i.e., $x+y+z=l$ ). \textbf{RQ1}.

-\item We evaluate OAX-APUF resilience against two representative modeling attacks, i.e., LR and CMA-ES.
-Under the same threat model, OAX-APUF is much more resilient than XOR-APUF. \end{itemize}